christinema825/full_stack_homework/README.md

 - [Install](https://docs.docker.com/desktop/) and run Docker

 ### Running the Application
-You can start the application as follows.
-The first time it runs, it will run `init.sql` to create tables and populate them with some seed data.
+To start the application, open the terminal, navigate to the root of the full_stack_homework project, and run the following command:
 ```
-docker compose up
+docker compose up --build
 ```